 How to prevent hiccups

-Although there are a number of different causes of newborn hiccups, and quite often, you won’t be able to work out the cause, there are a number of things you can do to help prevent hiccups.
+Although there are a number of different causes of newborn hiccups, and quite often, you won’t be able to work out the cause, there are some things you can do to help prevent hiccups.

 • After feeding, let your baby relax and avoid too much activity.